fahminlb33/statuspage-js/readme.md

 - Time counter.
 - Latest incident info.
-- JS app to checkk for downtime.
+- JS app to check for downtime.
 - Workflow file to execute JS app and commit new changes.
+- Vuejs SPA.

 ## 🏗 The architecture